1. Key Characteristics of American Water Spaniels

-This breed craves human companionship and can become quite attached to people.
-These dogs are also sensitive to harsh discipline.
-Use positive reinforcement training methods and stay consistent.
-As with any dog breed, we recommend socialization.
+The American Water Spaniel craves human companionship and can become quite attached to people.
+They are also sensitive to harsh discipline.
+Use positive-reinforcement training and stay consistent.
+As with any dog breed, we recommend socialization early on.

 4. Is This the Right Dog for You?

-Because this breed is so energetic, exercise isn’t optional.
+Because this breed is so energetic, exercise is not optional.
 The dogs can become destructive and bark or whine excessively if you don’t allow them to expel their energy.

 MEDIUM: American Water Spaniels don’t shed much, but you’ll often need to brush the oily, water-resistant coat.
 A slicker brush works best to remove dead undercoat.
-Trim the hair between the paw pads, but be careful — don’t snip into the webbing.
+Trim the hair between the paw pads, but be careful not to snip into the webbing.

 - Hip dysplasia